 In 1934 the Royal Air Force tested Britain's air defences with practice raids.
 This led AP 'Jimmy' Rowe to raise concerns about Britain's air defences, and the following year work began to develop a radar warning system [radar story], with talented scientists coming from top universities to work on it [people].
 Radar is able to detect aircraft by detecting echoes from a pulse of radio waves [what is radar?], and defended Britain by giving early warning of approaching hostile aircraft [radar in World War II].

-Just before war was declared in 1939, the Germans sent an airship to spy on the radar work, then at Bawdsey on the Suffolk coast.
-The radar scientists were evacuated from Bawdsey and, in May 1940, arrived at Worth Matravers in Purbeck, Dorset UK [radar in Purbeck].
+Just before war was declared in 1939, the Germans sent an airship to spy on the radar work, then at Bawdsey on the Suffolk coast [*see below].
+The radar scientists were evacuated from Bawdsey, initially to Dundee.
+In May 1940 they moved again, this time to Worth Matravers in Purbeck, Dorset UK [radar in Purbeck].
 While in Purbeck, the scientists developed many new technologies.
 These included the now familiar rotating aerial and map like radar display (Plan Position Indicator) and the cavity magnetron which was able to produce powerful radio signals at short wavelengths.

 The Germans had also built radar defences and in February 1942 British paratroops raided one of their radars at Bruneval on the French coast.
 They brought back key pieces of the radar to understand better how it worked and how it might be countered.
 After this there were fears that the Germans might raid Worth Matravers, and the scientists hastily moved to Malvern in May 1942.
 A working RAF radar station remained at Worth, and the last tower was not taken down until 1976.